downloadable Word document of the Center for the Humanities By-laws (as of July 2023)

 Conduct of Meetings

-- The committee meets monthly during the academic year according to a schedule drawn up by the chair and approved by the committee.
+- The steering committee meets monthly during the academic year according to a schedule drawn up by the director.

 - Special meetings are held at the call of the LCAS dean.
-Upon receipt of a written request for a special meeting signed by three members and stating the business to be discussed, the chair must call a special meeting within seven days.
+Upon receipt of a written request for a special meeting signed by three steering committee members and stating the business to be discussed, the LCAS dean must call a special meeting within seven days.

 - Meetings shall end no later than 90 minutes after the call to order, unless a motion to extend the meeting for a specified period of time is passed before the deadline by a simple majority of those members present and voting.
 Only one such motion to extend the meeting may be entertained.